ROBOTIS-GIT/emanual/docs/en/dxl/ax/ax-18a.md

 > AX-18F, AX-18A

-`Note` AX-18A is a new version of the AX-18F with the same performance but more advanced external design.
+**NOTE** : AX-18A is a new version of the AX-18F with the same performance but more advanced external design.
 {: .notice}

 # [Specifications](#specifications)